ChangminLee-kr/Reduce-and-Prange/README.md

 ## Files

-- **estimator (Reduce and Prange).sage**: Script for analyzing the costs associated with solving LPN and Regular LPN using the RP algorithm.
+- **estimator (Reduce and Prange).sage**: Script for analyzing the costs associated with solving LPN and Regular LPN using the RP/Quick_RP algorithm and RSD for algebraic_RP algorithm.
-- **Quick-RP.sage**: Script for faster estimations using the Quick-RP method.

 ## Installation